 Safeguarding is protecting an adult's right to live in safety, free from abuse and neglect.
 Some adults with care and support needs are not always able to protect themselves.

 If you are an adult experiencing abuse or neglect, or if you are worried about an adult you think may be at risk, please contact the Adult Social Care Team.

 Abuse can come in many different forms.
-If you have any concerns about somebody but are unsure what they are experiencing counts as abuse, please contact us so we can discuss it with you.
+If you have any concerns about somebody but are unsure what they are experiencing counts as abuse, please contact the Adult Social Care Team so we can discuss it with you.

 Abuse is any action by another person that causes significant harm to an individual.
 It can be neglect, physical, sexual or emotional harm.